Patrick-Njiru/renegade/README.md

  ![Login Developer](https://user-images.githubusercontent.com/105485948/206862845-52263cc1-1bec-4e7e-b8b2-203dad7ddf14.jpeg)

-## They will be directed to their specific unit of work where they can see as follows:

-**Project-Manager:**

-1. He/She can see the projects they have and the developers involved, the progress they have with the projects, description, title and lastly the deadline of the project.
+## Project Manager View
+**Dashboard:**

+Here, the manager can view all the information regarding every project in the database.

+**My Projects:**

+Here, the manager can view all the projects that they are in charge of, edit and update any details regarding a selected project, and delete a selected project.

+**My Developers:**

+Here, the manager can view the contact information for every developer that they have collaborated with to facilitate communication.

+**Create New Project**

-2. A project-manager can also create a new project and assign a developer.
+Here, the manager can create a new project and assign it a developer.
+Having been created by the logged in manager, the project is directly associated with them and can be found under "MY Projects"

 ![Project-Manager login](https://user-images.githubusercontent.com/105485948/206862894-fd1d4a12-08f6-45e7-8c70-89f87ae34038.jpeg)

-Developer:
+## Developer View
+**My Projects:**

-1. He/Se can see the projects they have.
+Here, the developer can view all the projects that they have been assigned.

-2. A developer can update their status with their project and also delete when done.
-3. They also have a leeway of their progress and  deadline of the project.
+**My Managers:**

+Here, the developer can view the contact information for every manager that they have collaborated with to facilitate communication.

 ![Developer projects page](https://user-images.githubusercontent.com/105485948/206862915-3fae3297-c0b8-44fb-af40-195b95ed94f1.jpeg)

-4. A developer can also see their assigned manager.

 ![Developer manager page](https://user-images.githubusercontent.com/105485948/206863454-bf6fe759-4186-4980-8954-0dad12649e1b.jpeg)

-5. After that they can logout at their pleasure.

-**Relationships**

-N/B don't copy this its already incorporated in the models code.

-Developer:

-    has_many :projects
-    has_many :project_managers, through: :projects

-Project manager:

-    has_many  :projects
-    has_many  :developers, through: :projects

-Project:

-    belongs_to :project_manager
-    belongs_to :developer
+## Database Relationships

+Project_Manager -< Projects >- Developer

+## Deployment
 ### With Heroku pipeline (recommended)
 Push to Heroku staging remote:

 ```shell